andreaaspesidev/concept-os/sys/userlib/README.md

 - `log-itm` / `log-semihosting`: select one of two backends for the `log!` macros.
 If you provide neither, the log macros won't compile.

-- stripped panic handlers.
+- Stripped panic handlers.
 On panic, the task will simply execute an invalid instruction in order to return to the supervisor.
 This is because panic info contains lots of absolute addresses that must be fixed for ROPI/RWPI, increasing the size of the HBF.